 For instance, Purely Nutz, a peanut butter brand, found that most of its competitors used a yellow, blue, and red color scheme.

-To stand apart and create contrast, the brand chose black as its primary color and used a graffiti-style font on its packaging to appeal to a younger audience.
+To stand apart and create contrast, the primary color of the brand packaging is black and the graffiti-style font on its packaging appeals to a younger audience.

 2. Make the most of the Unique Selling Proposition (USP)